Alex Verdugo Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox, including Alex Verdugo and his .667 slugging percentage in past 10 games, including nine extra-base hits but no homers), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+The Boston Red Sox, including Alex Verdugo (.357 batting average in his past 10 games), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Marlins.
+In his most recent game, he went 1-for-4 against the Blue Jays.

 Alex Verdugo Game Info & Props vs. the Blue Jays